-For the year ended 31 December 2020, if interest rates on Philippine peso-denominated borrowings had been 100 basis points higher/lower with all other variables held constant, post-tax profit for the year would have been P154 million (2019 - P65 million) lower/higher, mainly as a result of higher/lower interest expense on floating rate borrowings.
+For the year ended 31 December 2021, if interest rates on Philippine peso-denominated borrowings had been 100 basis points higher/lower with all other variables held constant, post-tax profit for the year would have been P174 million (2020 - P154 million) lower/higher, mainly as a result of higher/lower interest expense on floating rate borrowings.
 Management uses 100 basis points as threshold in assessing the potential impact of interest rate movements in its operations.

-- a) Market risk (continued) - iii) Commodity and other price risks
+iii) Commodity and other price risks

 Commodity price risk is the risk that future cash flows from a financial instrument will fluctuate because of changes in market prices.
-The Company is affected by price volatility of certain commodities such as crude oil required in its operating activities.
-To minimize the Company's risk of potential losses due to volatility of international crude and petroleum product prices, the Company may implement commodity hedging for crude and petroleum products.
-The hedges are intended to protect crude inventories from risk of downward prices and squeezing margins.
+The Company is affected by price volatility of certain commodities such as fuel oil, gasoline, diesel and other petroleum products in its operating activities.
+To minimize the Company's risk of potential losses due to volatility of international petroleum product prices, the Company may implement commodity hedging for petroleum products.
+The hedges are intended to protect petroleum product inventories from risk of downward prices and squeezing margins.
 This allows stability in prices, thus offsetting the risk of volatile market fluctuations.
 Through hedging, prices of commodities are fixed at levels acceptable to the Company, thus protecting raw material cost and preserving margins.
 For consumer (buy) hedging transactions, if prices go down, hedge positions may show marked-to-market losses; however, any loss in the marked-to-market position is offset by the resulting lower physical raw material cost.
 While for producer (sell) hedges, if prices go down, hedge positions may show marked-to-market gains; however, any gain in the marked-to-market position is offset by the resulting lower selling price.